foxdonut/meiosis-examples/examples/tutorial/lessons/11-components-mithril.md

 ```

 Remember that `createTemperature(...)` returns `function(update)`.
 That is the `create` function
-that we pass to `nest`, along with the property to nest at and the `update` function.
+that we pass to `nest`, along with the `update` function and the property at which to nest.

 Notice how we use the default initial model for `air`, but we can also specify a different
 initial model, like we're doing for `water`.